Epidural Abscess Overview

 Abscess - epidural; Spinal abscess

-Epidural abscess is a rare disorder caused by infection in the area between the bones of the skull, or spine, and the membranes covering the brain and spinal cord (meninges).
+Epidural abscess is a rare disorder caused by an infection in the area between the bones of the skull, or spine, and the membranes covering the brain and spinal cord (meninges).
 This infection is called an intracranial epidural abscess if it is inside the skull area.
 It is called a spinal epidural abscess if it is found in the spine area.
 Most are located in the spine.

 The spinal infection is usually caused by bacteria but may be caused by a fungus.
 It can be due to other infections in the body (especially a urinary tract infection), or germs that spread through the blood.
 In some people, though, no other source of infection is found.